What is Onychocryptosis?

 - Injury or trauma, such as a stubbed toe—running and other vigorous physical activity

 Prevention is easier than treatment, as it is with most things.
 You should wear comfortable shoes that are wide enough to accommodate your feet.

 Learning how to cut your nails correctly, filing off the edges, if necessary is the second step.
-The Seki, Slant-edge toenail clipper makes that easier.
-The blade stays sharp.
-The design prevents cutting at a bad angle.
 The use of toenail scissors, rather than clippers, can create an angle where the lower blade is either too far back or too far forward.
 Either way can contribute to ingrown toenails.

 To prevent infection, podiatrists recommend antiseptic sprays or lotions.
-One of the best is called Tender Nail.
-It contains natural anti-bacterial and anti-fungal ingredients, including tea tree oil, camphor and menthol.
-It can be used to reduce pain and on a regular basis to prevent infection.
-Unlike messy sprays and lotions, it is applied with a brush, similar to nail polish.
+They contain natural anti-bacterial and anti-fungal ingredients, including tea tree oil, camphor and menthol.
+They can be used to reduce pain and on a regular basis to prevent infection.

 In serious cases, a podiatrist should be consulted for ingrown toenails.
 Bathroom surgery is not recommended.